 Prior to joining UMass, Elora held appointments at the Gender Resource Center, and the Rural Development Program in BRAC (1996 – 1997), and the Education, Knowledge and Religion Program at the Ford Foundation, New York (2000 – 2004).
 She also served as a feature writer for the Daily Star in Bangladesh.

-Women in Global Perspectives
+Gender in Global Context

 Introduction to Human Rights

 Asian Women in the U.S.

 Gender, Nation, Politics (Graduate Consortium in Women’s Studies)

 Feminisms and Islam (Graduate Consortium in Women’s Studies)